citp/mining_simulator/Readme.md

 Usage
 -----------

-main.cpp inside of the SelfishSim folder is the main code example for usage of this simulator.
+main.cpp inside of the StratSim folder is the main code example for usage of this simulator.

 The code is generally designed around the idea of mining strategies.
 Each